 What is tithing, to begin with?
-It is the payment of a tenth of one’s earnings to the church or one’s minister.
+It is the payment of a tenth of one’s earnings to God through the church or one’s minister.
 This is one of the most contentious issues in Christianity today.
 Some preachers say that tithing is mandatory for Christians and that those who don’t pay will be open to attacks from the devil, without God’s defence.
 In fact, it was recently reported that a General Overseer of a large pentecostal church with headquarters in Nigeria declared that members who don’t pay tithes will not go to heaven.

 On the other hand, some Christians accuse pastors who insist their members must tithe on defrauding them.
 The arguments are usually that the pastors end up living far more comfortably than their members.

 In the light of the foregoing, what does the Bible actually teach about tithing?
 And what should a Christian’s stand on it be?
 While I am confident that, by God’s grace, I have captured the proper position on this issue in this post, I need to emphasise the need to search the Scriptures yourself and have a daily habit of feeding on the Word to build your faith and clarify any issues your attention is drawn to.

 MAJOR BIBLICAL REFERENCES TO TITHING